kadena-community/kadena.js/packages/apps/docs/src/docs/reference/chainweb/chainweb-blockheader.md

 ```

 If you set the Accept header to `application/octet-stream` and the content type is supported, the request returns a binary representation of the block header.
-If the content type isn't support, the reguest fails with a 406 response code.
+If the content type isn't support, the reguest fails with a **406 Not Acceptable** response code.

 If there are no results matching the request criter, the response body indicates the reason no results matching the request criteria were found.
 For example: